Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Conclusion

 \section{Conclusion}

-This article proposes a predictive modeling framework for estimating spatially-indexed spatially indexed low frequency fluctuations (ALFF) in resting state functional MRI as a function of cortical structural features and a multi-task coactivation network.
+This article proposes a framework for estimating spatially-indexed spatially indexed low frequency fluctuations (ALFF) in resting state functional MRI as a function of cortical structural features and a multi-task coactivation network.
 The framework leverages deep neural networks to model complex nonlinear relationships between the input spatial and network-valued images and the spatial output image.
-It enables accurate estimation of the effect of each input image on the predicted activation map while providing crucial uncertainty quantification within DNN—both for prediction and for effect estimation—through a Monte Carlo (MC) dropout strategy.
-In simulations and a real data analysis, the proposed explainable AI (XAI) approach demonstrates superior predictive performance compared to widely-used nonlinear regression methods and existing deep learning models for image-on-image regression as well as superior uncertainty quantification and inference.
+It enables accurate estimation of the effect of each input image on the outcome image while providing crucial uncertainty quantification within DNN—both for prediction and for effect estimation—through a MC dropout strategy.
+In simulations and a real data analysis, the proposed explainable AI (XAI) approach demonstrates excellent performance in point estimation and uncertainty quantification.
 Additionally, the model scales linearly with the sample size and the number of brain regions, ensuring computational efficiency in high-resolution and large-scale neuroimaging studies.

 While this article assumes a common relationship between the activation map, cortical metrics, and brain connectivity network across all subjects, an important direction for future work is to investigate how these relationships vary across individuals.
 This motivates the development of model-based clustering strategies, wherein the proposed XAI framework is fitted within each identified cluster.
 This extension is the focus of our ongoing research.